-- It can prevent unauthorized access to a workbook
+- Prevent unauthorized access to the workbook

-Save an Excel Workbook as Read Only
+How to Save an Excel Workbook as Read Only

-4. You’ll be prompted to confirm the password.
+- You’ll be prompted to confirm the password.
 Enter the same password, then click OK to complete the process.
 Lastly, click the “Save” button.
-Now every time a user attempts to open the workbook, a pop-up notification box will appear with the following message.
+Now, every time a user attempts to open the workbook, a pop-up notification box will appear with the following message.

-Clicking the “Read-Only” button will open the document but in Read-Only mode.
+- Clicking the “Read-Only” button will open the document but in Read-Only mode.
 Only those you share the “password to modify” with will be able to make changes to the workbook.

 What if you want to lift the read-only restriction and grant everyone editing privileges?
 Removing the Read-Only feature is an easy process and can be done with just a click of a button.
 All you’ll need to do is go through the same process again and uncheck the box that makes your Excel workbook Read-Only.

 The next time you open the workbook, it will not open in Read-Only mode, nor will it display the Read-Only restriction box.